 In August 1989 I was a 28 year-old mother with 2 daughters, one 3 and the other 13 months.
 Nothing could have prepared me for the news that completely changed my life when I was diagnosed with breast cancer.

-It was a busy time raising two little girls and running our business on the Mornington Peninsula – a wholesale tree farm.
-I was still breastfeeding my youngest who was 10 months old and one morning while lying in bed feeding her, my husband looked across at my chest and said, “What are those lumps.”
-I had not noticed any lumps before this moment and as I looked at my chest in the mirror I could see them clearly under the skin on the chest wall just above the breast area.
+I was still breastfeeding my youngest, who was 10 months old.
+One morning while lying in bed feeding her I noticed two lumps high up on the chest wall.
+When I looked in the mirror I could see them clearly under the skin, just above the breast area.
 I felt them and they were hard, like pebbles.

 Hair coming back after chemo, 1990

 I consulted my GP about these lumps but he did not think they were of concern and diagnosed them as blocked milk ducts.
 It took two more appointments back to my GP over a period of weeks before I finally underwent breast screening.
 Fortunately for me my Mum, who was a trained registered nurse, had worked with a breast surgeon in Melbourne who was highly regarded.
 We made arrangements to see this doctor urgently.

 After my appointment he walked me from his rooms to greet my mother in the waiting area, reassuring her that he would ‘look after me.’
 The gravity of what I could be facing suddenly hit me at that moment and the news I was to receive from him a few days later confirming that I had breast cancer was absolutely shattering.
 The cancer was advanced and had spread throughout my left breast and into the Lymph nodes.